Storied Objects from the Smithsonian Folklife Festival

 Giese’s depiction of the 1998 Festival site realistically positions a red barn and several program tents in front of the Smithsonian Castle.
 The Washington Monument stands to the west and musical notes fill the sky, suggesting a lively Festival soundscape.
 After the Festival concluded, the Wisconsin program was restaged in Madison as the Wisconsin Folklife Festival, giving statewide audiences a chance to learn more about their own history and heritage, and honor the many people who preserve Wisconsin’s folklife.

-This split-wood whittling achievement perplexed and enchanted Festival visitors.
+This split-wood whittling achievement perplexed and enchanted Festival visitors in 1983.
 Artist William Richard perfected a wood carver’s form that originated in Europe and found a home in northwestern Maine, requiring skill, patience, and razor-sharp knives.

 William Richard was the patriarch of three generations of Acadian/French American loggers and wood carvers.
 He was born in 1900 in New Brunswick, Canada, and moved to northwestern Maine to seek work in the woods.
 As described by folklorist Peggy Yocom, William Richard’s delicate fan towers are “mind-tricking sculptures” that conjure birds in flight or dancers’ swirling skirts.
 This carving consists of two fans perched on a vertical shaft that includes two round “balls-in-cages.”